 As previously stated, the amount you can outsource depends on how well you are set up and how well your processes are documented.

-With the right setup and properly documented processes your Legal VA can handle every aspect of your practice that does not require your legal knowledge.
+With the right setup and properly documented processes your Legal Virtual Assistant can handle every aspect of your practice that does not require your legal knowledge.
 Imagine opening a file for the first time to find all the required pages already tagged and the draft documents prepared and ready for approval.
 It’s within your reach.

 - Calendar: arranging meetings / scheduling court time / tracking legal diary;